Make your KPIs stand out. Improve the look of your dashboard and get a better visual overview of your performance with conditional colors.

-If you add a formula under the actual value but leave out the target value, the custom conditional colors function as custom targets that you add directly to the widget.
+If you add only one formula to the widget, the custom conditional colors will work as custom targets.
 It is essentially the same as adding them in the formula editor.

-2) Custom conditional colors on widgets showing the actual and target values
+2) Widgets showing the actual and target values

-If you add a target value to your widget, you have something against which to measure your actual value.
-The custom conditional colors will then convert to thinking in percentages and display the default parameters: 0% (red), 80% (yellow), 100% (green).
-You can edit the targets according to your needs.
+If you have two formulas, actual and a target value, you have something to measure by.
+The custom conditional colors will then convert to thinking in percentages and display the default parameters: 0% (red), 80% (yellow), and 100% (green).
+You can edit the numbers according to your needs.